leeeeeroyj/splat-pp/README.md

 5. Calls `drawImage()` to draw your image
 6. Saves and exits (Minus press)

-Open the post printer to start drawing a new post.
-Press sync button on your controller to disconnect it, forcing the controller screen to open.
+Open the post printer in the Splatoon 3 Plaza to start drawing a new post.
+Press the sync button on your controller to foce a disconnect.
+The controller screen should pop open.
 Press the button wired to GPIO pin 0 ONCE to start the macro.
-The switch will recognize the Teensy as a pro controller, and then run the macro.
-The default template resets the canvas, grabs the small pen, and moves to 0,0 before starting the drawing pattern.
+Let it run!
+When it is finished, you can disconnect the Teensy and reconnect your controllers.
+Head back to the post printer to review and share your post!

 ---